3 Copper ETFs to Keep an Eye On in 2022

 The fund tracks the Bloomberg Copper Subindex Total Return.
-This reflects potential returns that are available in the future contracts on copper.
+This reflects potential returns that are available in the futures contracts on copper.

 Global X Copper Miners ETF

 The Global X Copper Miners ETF seeks to track the performance of the Solactive Global Copper Miners Total Return Index.
 This fund invests directly in global companies that are involved in copper mining and processing.

 This fund has around 30 holdings.
 The largest ones by market value are China-based company Zijin Mining and the U.S.-based company Freeport-McMoRan.
 These are sustainable mining companies with efficient and low-cost methods.

 Final Thoughts on Copper ETFs

 Copper is an interesting one for investors.
 The industry is catching the eye of investors after record breaking numbers in 2021.
 However, there are always risks to consider before you invest.
 As always, you should do your own research before you decide to invest in copper ETFs.